code4SRS/calculatorJS/README.md

 # calculatorJS

-this is a learning project on how to use github.
+This is a project that creates a simple calculator in JS to help us learn how to use github.